Optimal Number of Choices in Rating Contexts: Computational simulations

 The above analysis leads to the immediate question of whether the example for which $e_2 < e_3$ was a fluke or whether using fewer choices can actually reduce error under reasonable assumptions on the generative model.
 We study this question using simulations with what we believe are the two most natural models.
 While we have studied the continuous setting where the full set of options is continuous over $(0,n)$ and the compressed set is discrete $\{0,\ldots,k-1\}$, we now consider the perhaps more realistic setting where the full set is the discrete set $\{0,\ldots,n-1\}$ and the compressed set is the same (though it should be noted that the two settings are likely quite similar qualitatively).

 The first generative model we consider is a uniform model in which the values of the pmf for each of the $n$ possible values are chosen independently and uniformly at random.
 The second is a Gaussian model in which the values are generated according to a normal distribution with specified mean $\mu$ and standard deviation $\sigma$ (values below 0 are set to 0 and above $n-1$ to $n-1$).
-This model also takes as a parameter a number of samples $s$ to use for generating the scores.

 For our simulations we used $n = 100$, and considered $k = 2,3,4,5,10$, which are popular and natural values.
 For the Gaussian model we used $s = 1000$, $\mu = 50$, $\sigma = \frac{50}{3}$.
 For each set of simulations we computed the errors for all considered values of $k$ for $m = 100,000$ ``items'' (each corresponding to a different distribution generated according to the specified model).
 The main quantities we are interested in computing are the number of times that each value of $k$ produces the lowest error over the $m$ items, and the average value of the errors over all items for each $k$ value.